Genetically modified tomato: Environmental stress tolerance

-Abiotic stresses like frost, drought and increased salinity are a limiting factor to the growth of tomatoes.
+Abiotic stresses such as frost, drought, and high soil salinity are limiting factors to the growth of tomatoes.
 While no genetically modified stress-tolerant plants are currently commercialised, transgenic approaches have been researched.
 An early tomato was developed that contained an antifreeze gene (afa3) from the winter flounder with the aim of increasing the tomato's tolerance to frost, which became an icon in the early years of the debate over genetically modified foods, especially in relation to the perceived ethical dilemma of combining genes from different species.
 This tomato gained the moniker "fish tomato".
 The antifreeze protein was found to inhibit ice recrystallization in the flounder blood, but had no effect when expressed in transgenic tobacco.
 The resulting tomato was never commercialized, possibly because the transgenic plant did not perform well in its frost-tolerance or other agronomic characteristics.
 Another failed cold tolerant is the E. coli GR transgenic: Others had successfully produced cold tolerant Nicotiana tabacum by inserting various enzymes into the plastids that had already been observed to be more active under cold stress in the donor organism.
 Brüggemann et al. 1999 thus assumed the same would hold for a transfer of E. coli's glutathione reductase → the chloroplasts of S. lycopersicum and S. peruvianum.
 They overexpressed the donated GR – and this was supplementing the endogenous GR.
-Although total GR activity was increased, no improvement in cold tolerance did obtain.
+Although total GR activity was increased, no improvement in cold tolerance occurred.

 Other genes from various species have been inserted into the tomato with the hope of increasing their resistance to various environmental factors.
 A gene from rice (Osmyb4), which codes for a transcription factor, that was shown to increase cold and drought tolerance in transgenic Arabidopsis thaliana plants, was inserted into the tomato.
 This resulted in increased drought tolerance, but did not appear to have any effect on cold tolerance.
-Overexpressing a vacuolar Na+/H+ antiport (AtNHX1) from A. thaliana lead to salt accumulating in the leaves of the plants, but not in the fruit and allowed them to grow more in salt solutions than wildtype plants.
-Tobacco osmotic genes overexpressed in tomatoes produced plants that held a higher water content than wildtype plants increasing tolerance to drought and salt stress.
+Overexpressing a vacuolar Na+/H+ antiport (AtNHX1) from A. thaliana lead to salt accumulation in the leaves of the plants, but not in the fruit and allowed them to grow more in salt solutions than wildtype plants.
+Tobacco osmotic genes overexpressed in tomatoes produced plants that held a higher water content than wildtype plants, increasing tolerance to drought and salt stress.